-After being detained at the remote Curtin Immigration Detention Centre in Western Australia and experiencing the uncertainty of life on a Temporary Protection Visa, Ali enrolled at Holroyd High School and later continued his studies, graduating with a Master’s Degree.
+After being detained at the remote Curtin Immigration Detention Centre in Western Australia and experiencing the uncertainty of life on a Temporary Protection Visa, Ali enrolled at Holroyd High School and continued his studies, graduating with a Master’s Degree.

 “Since Federation, Australia has welcomed more than 800,000 humanitarian arrivals, who have played a vital role in building vibrant, diverse and supportive communities.